Dorcsa/Dorcsa/README.md

 - 👋 Hi, I’m Dori from Hungary, 29 Female
-- 👀 I’m interested in fivem scrits, and automatized programming tools (like MS Power Automate..etc)
+- 👀 I’m interested in lua scrits for fivem, and automatized programming tools (like MS Power Automate..etc)
 - 📫 You can reach me in email: nanasi.dori@gmail.com
-- I'm trying to study the lua deeply